 Trend #2: Artificial & collective intelligence

-Artificial and collective intelligence is another major trend to look out for, even for smaller companies.
+Artificial and collective intelligence is another major business trend to look out for, even for smaller companies.
 With mushrooming data volumes being generated by all sorts of sensors and devices on the one hand (see trend #6), and computer power and special analysis software and intelligent agents becoming increasingly affordable and powerful on the other, companies need to find ways to extract knowledge from today’s wealth of Big Data.

 To capitalize on this trend, I advise small and medium businesses (SMBs) to “team up.”
 If SMBs join forces and—while considering their corporate data protection policies and personal rights laws—share, for example, computer power and data with other companies in a structured and systematic manner, they could profit from this collaboration by receiving a better and larger data pool and superior data intelligence.
 Similar to crowdsourcing mechanisms, this enriched data pool would enable companies to better understand how customers behave, what they need, what to offer them, and the business areas to invest in.

 Trend #3: Blockchain—or how to create trust in the digital age